The iPhone SE 2? The iPhone 9? It’s had many names but the $399.99/£419.99 iPhone is now official and it’s called the iPhone SE…

 And ALL of these competitors are killing Apple in the one area that really counts – price.
 Consumers DO NOT want to pay $1000 for a phone, not when they know they can get something similar for 50% less from one of these new Chinese phone brands.

 This is why flagship sales are down year on year; it’s not because of less demand, it’s because there is more competition than ever before and these Chinese brands really don’t mess around when it comes to price.
 I mean, just look at the OnePlus 7T (it’s now insanely cheap).
-It has killer specs, an amazing display, and camera.
+It has killer specs, an amazing display, and a decent camera.
 And it’s $200 cheaper than the iPhone 11…

 And Apple has finally woken up to this fact which is why we are now getting a $399.99 iPhone.